LimeSurvey/LimeSurvey/README.md

 ## How to install

 ### Release
-We try to publish a release every other day.
+We release early and often.
-We recommend using those.
+The latest stable release version is available for download at https://www.limesurvey.org/about-limesurvey/download We recommend using those.

 ### Repository